 - The main ISO sampling criteria are lot sizes, inspection levels, acceptable quality levels, sample size code letters, and acceptance and rejection points.

-- Three types of sampling plans, single, double, and multiple.
+- Three types of ISO sampling plans, single, double, and multiple.

 - Three types of Inspection levels: Normal, reduced, and Tightened inspections.

 - The AQL and the sample size code letter shall be used to obtain the sampling plan.

 The selection of sample size is explained below: